bryanygan/zreatsbot/README.md

 - All command responses are ephemeral (only visible to command user)
 - Only the configured `OWNER_ID` can execute admin commands
+- Bot runs in invisible status (appears offline) for privacy
 - Card numbers and emails are logged in full - secure your log files appropriately
 - Database files contain sensitive payment information - implement appropriate backups and security
 - Consider rotating cards/emails regularly and removing old entries
 - Card digits 9-16 are logged for traceability while maintaining some security
+- Multiple email pools allow for separation of different order types
+- Payment methods can be dynamically enabled/disabled without code changes

 ## Advanced Usage

 ### Custom Card Expiration
-Update the constants in the source file:
+Update the constants in the source files (combinedbot.py and bot/commands/order.py):
 ```python
 EXP_MONTH = '12'  # December
 EXP_YEAR = '25'   # 2025